thejagithub/MERN-Docker-Compose/README.md

 docker compose down
 ```

 This is a test edit  to trigger the Jenkins freestyle project.

-This is a test edit 2 to trigger the Jenkins freestyle project.